Notebook usage and cost monitoring¶

-Notebooks consume compute resources through their configured virtual warehouses or compute pools.
-To manage cost and ensure efficiency, it’s important to monitor usage across individual notebooks, users, and the underlying compute infrastructure.
+A notebook consumes compute resources through its configured virtual warehouses or compute pools.
+To manage costs and ensure efficient operations, it’s important to monitor usage across individual notebooks, users, and the underlying compute infrastructure.
+This visibility helps ensure efficient operations and supports cost accountability throughout your environment.

-For a detailed overview of cost management, see Exploring compute cost.
+For a broader overview of compute-related cost management, see Exploring compute cost.

 Example query¶